goravel/docs/digging-deeper/filesystem.md

 }
 ```

-> Note: Since the configuration has not been loaded when the custom driver is registered, so please use `facades.Config.Env` to obtain the configuration in the custom driver.
+> Note: Since the configuration has not been loaded when the custom driver is registered, so please use `facades.Config().Env` to obtain the configuration in the custom driver.

 <CommentService/>